World Environment Day 2025: A Look at How the Aviation Industry is Beating Plastic Pollution

 In 2023, Alaska Airlines became the first US airline to eliminate the use of plastic cups for serving beverages onboard, helping it remove approximately 55 million plastic cups annually.
 On the other hand, Delta Air Lines replaced single-use plastic cups with recyclable paper cups in its transcontinental flights in 2024.

 After the takeover by Tata Group in January 2022, Air India has also taken sustainable measures.
 Notably, Air India has reduced the use of single-use plastic by a whopping 80 percent on flights.
-According to an Indian Eagle travel customer, Air India discontinued providing 500ml plastic water bottles in economy class from Chicago to Delhi.
 It has replaced it with water pour service from one-liter water bottles.
 This is being practised on nearly all international flights operated by widebody aircraft.
 Air India has also minimized using the 200ml water bottles on all flights and is only serving pre-set meal trays.

 Also Read: Benefits of Sustainable Tourism